 2.3.1 The Parent Program covers 86 districts in 17 regions that have low access to improved water supply and sanitation, high stunting rates, and high poverty rates.
 The regions are Tabora, Katavi, Rukwa, Lindi, Geita, Shinyanga, Singida, Kagera, Mwanza, Manyara, Mtwara, Simiyu, Iringa, Mara, Ruvuma, Kigoma, Songwe regions, as shown in Figure 1.
-The Ministry of Water (MoW), as the 'Program Owner' that coordinates implementation among different implementingagencies (IAs)4, has requested an AF to build on the results achieved and to scale up the Program.
+The Ministry of Water (MoW), as the 'Program Owner' that coordinates implementation among different implementing agencies (IAs)4, has requested an AF to build on the results achieved and to scale up the Program.
 The AF request reflects the GoT's focus on accelerating access to sustainable WSS services.
-TheAF will maintain the same PDO, results areas.
-The institutional arrangements are adjusted to reflect the institutional changes among IAs, particularly RUWASA and MoH.
+The AF will maintain the same PDO, results areas, and institutional arrangements of the Program as the parent Program.
 It will only add scale-up financing for the PforR component.
-The geographicscope will be expanded to an additional 51 Districts in 8 other regions (137 districts in total).8 Two new DLIs will be introduced, and the targets of some of the current DLIs as well as PDO and intermediate outcome indicators will be increased toreflect the outcomes from the scaled-up scope.
-The verification protocols will be adjusted to alignwith their expansion in scale and emerging issues on the ground.
+The geographic scope will be kept the same as the original 17 regions (Figure 1) butwill be expanded to an additional 54 Districts in 8 other regions.
+Two new DLIs will be introduced, and the targets of some of the current DLIs as well as PDO and intermediate outcome indicators will be increased to reflect the outcomes from the scaled-up scope.
+The verification protocols will be adjusted to align with their expansion in scale and emerging issues on the ground.
 The closing date will also be extended by 12 months.